anonjnr/discord_bot/README.md

 `clear`
 With this command a Moderator can clear all messages in a channel if something NSFW or otherwise inapropriate got posted.
 Other users can use this command aswell - it automatically pings the Moderators for them.
 For the last 1000 messages purged `clear`, for a certains amount `clear NUMBER` with `NUMBER` being any number between 0 and 1000

-`GMT`
+`time`
-Gives you the current time for the GMT timezones
+Gives you the current time for all the places.
+Use for example with `!time UCT` or `!time Denver` or

 `bleach`
 Applies eye bleach.
 Try it! (recommended after and/ or before clear)